 Pharmacogenomics of tamoxifen have been most often studied in postmenopausal women who have endocrine receptor-positive tumors and require endocrine therapy to prevent recurrence.
 For this population, breast cancer guidelines from NCCN make no preferential treatment recommendations among the following choices(11):

 - tamoxifen for 2-3 years, followed by AI to complete 5 years or longer

-- tamoxifen to 4.5–6 years, followed by AI for 5 years
+- tamoxifen for 4.5-6 years, followed by AI for 5 years

 - tamoxifen for 5 years in women with contraindications to AI treatment, who decline AI treatment, or who are intolerant to AI treatment.

 In clinical practice, AIs may eventually replace tamoxifen because of fewer adverse effects and equal or better efficacy.
-However, it is not yet clear that AI treatment alone maintains or improves long-term outcomes compared to sequential use of tamoxifen and AI.
-(11) There is also no evidence as yet to support AI use in premenopausal women.
-Finally, tamoxifen is important in the treatment of metastatic cancer, where either tamoxifen or AI resistance may develop.
-Therefore the use of pharmacogenomics to improve the likelihood of tamoxifen benefit is of current interest.
+However, there is no evidence as yet to support AI use in premenopausal women.
+Tamoxifen also is important for treatment of metastatic cancer, where either tamoxifen or AI resistance may develop.
+Therefore, the use of pharmacogenomics to increase the likelihood of tamoxifen benefit is of current interest.

 Pharmacologic Inhibitors of Metabolic Enzymes